argoproj/argo-events/docs/gateway-guide.md

 ## Managing Event Sources
   * The event sources configurations are managed using K8s configmap.
 Once the gateway resource is created with the configmap reference in it's spec, it starts watching the configmap.
   The `gateway-client` sends each event source configuration to `gateway-server` over gRPC.
-The `gateway-server` then parses the configuration and use it to start consuming events from external event producing entity like s3, steams, git etc.
+The `gateway-server` then parses the configuration to start consuming events from external event producing entity.

   * You can modify K8s configmap containing event sources configurations anytime and `gateway-client` will intelligently pick new/deleted configurations and send them over to `gateway-server` to either start or stop the event sources.